Neutrino Portals, Terrestrial Upscattering, and Atmospheric Neutrinos: Super-Kamiokande constraints

 Using our Monte Carlo integrator, we compute the rate of HNLs passing through and decaying within the detector.
 The photon spectrum is generated using the lab frame decay distribution of the HNL.
 For flavor dependent dipole couplings we re-weight the ensemble of Monte Carlo events by adjusting the intensity of neutrinos at the upscattering location according to the oscillation probabilities computed along the line segment connecting the upscatter location to the position on the Earth's surface above which the atmospheric neutrino is produced.
-Photon detection efficiencies are taken to be unity, $\epsilon_\gamma =1$, and the photon spectrum is integrated from $E_\gamma =30$ MeV to $E_\gamma = 1.33 $ GeV for the sub-GeV sample and from $E_\gamma=1.33$ GeV to the highest energy in the Monte Carlo sample for the multi-GeV sample.
+Photon detection efficiencies are taken to be unity, $\epsilon_\gamma =1$ which we believe to be reasonable as Super-K can reach 100\% trigger efficiency on events with 4.49 MeV of energy \cite{abe2016solar}, and our photon energies are well above this.
+The photon spectrum is integrated from $E_\gamma =30$ MeV to $E_\gamma = 1.33 $ GeV for the sub-GeV sample and from $E_\gamma=1.33$ GeV to the highest energy in the Monte Carlo sample for the multi-GeV sample.